Informatik-Projekt-Kurs/documentation/docs/architecture/project.md

 # Architecture Overview

-This section delves into the architectural framework of MeetMate, outlining the key components and technologies that drive our application.
+This section dives into the architectural framework of MeetMate, outlining the key components and technologies that drive our application.
 It outlines the key components and technologies that drive our application.

 ## **Overall System Architecture**